Cattle smuggling scam: CBI raids rice mill ‘owned’ by close relative of Anubrata | Law-Order

 Sleuths of the CBI along with officials of the Food Corporation of India (FCI) raided the rice mill in Badhagora area, allegedly belonging to Mondal's nephew, who is also a local Trinamool Congress leader, they said.

-''Though the rice mill is defunct, we believe links with it and the cattle scam can be found during the investigation process,'' the CBI official told PTI over phone.
+''Though the rice mill is defunct, we believe links with it and the cattle scam can be found during the investigation process.
+We are trying to find out whether this mill was run on the money gotten from cattle smuggling,'' the CBI official said.

+The agency sleuths seized a few documents from the rice mill, he said.

+They also raided a flat belonging to Mondal's arrested bodyguard Saigal Hossain as part of their investigation during the day, the official said.

 The agency had on Saturday conducted a raid at another rice mill here in connection with the alleged cattle smuggling scam.